1. What are Great Danes really like?

 7. How much does a Great Dane eat?

-Great Danes require a high quality food.
+Great Danes require high-quality food.
 A puppy may eat 8-10 cups a day, but after the age of two most Great Danes eat about 6 cups a day.

 8. How much does it cost to take care of a Great Dane?